The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

-The most iconic of all Batman characters (besides the titular Batman) is the villain, Joker.
-Despite being a killer clown who loves a good laugh, he also is an insightful anarchist who constantly draws attention to issues of mental health and the insanity of the rules-based system everyone in Gotham pretends to follow.
+Despite being a killer clown who loves a good laugh, he is also an insightful anarchist who constantly draws attention to issues of mental health and the insanity of the rules-based system everyone in Gotham pretends to follow.

 1. “See, I’m not a monster.
 I’m just ahead of the curve.”